alex-willi/Project-1-Blackjack/README.md

 Get cards to animate being delt and flipping.

-Add split function to for doubles.
+Add split function for doubles.

+Use images of real cards.

 # Wire Frame